Baa Atoll, Maldives

 There is a good Kids Club, as well as a Teens Games Area, with a billiard table, juice bar and table tennis.
 There is also a dive center, large main pool and a range of d and non-d watersports available.

 Guests are spoiled for choice when it comes to dining.
-Lonu by Luke Mangan is the resort's fine dining restaurant, offering Eastern and Western dishes.
+Feeling Koi is the resort's take on Japanese Izakaya dining style, taking influences from Mexican and French cuisine, using the freshest local ingredients.
 The restaurant is elegant but relaxed and there is a roof top bar which provides a wonderful location from which to enjoy the sunset with a delicious cocktail.

 The Baazaar is a fantastic dining concept with a lively and fun atmosphere.
 There are five restaurants in the hub, but as they are relatively small in size each offers an intimate dining experience.